Ernst Udet: Inter-war period

 After the war, on his way home from the military hospital, Udet had to defend himself against a Communist who wished to rip the medals off his chest.
-Udet and Robert Ritter von Greim performed mock dogfights at weekends for the POW Relief Organization, using surplus aircraft in Bavaria.
+Udet and Robert Greim performed mock dogfights at weekends for the POW Relief Organization, using surplus aircraft in Bavaria.
 He was invited to start the first International Air Service between Germany and Austria, but after the first flight the Entente Commission confiscated his aircraft.
 Udet married Eleanor "Lo" Zink on 25 February 1920, however the marriage lasted less than three years and they were divorced on 16 February 1923.
 The marriage is believed to have ended due to Udet having had many affairs.
-His talents were numerous - among these were juggling, drawing cartoons, and party entertainment.
+His talents were numerous: among these were juggling, drawing cartoons, and party entertainment.

 During the inter-war period, Udet was known primarily for his work as a stunt pilot and for playboy-like behavior.
 He flew for movies and for airshows (e.g. picking a cloth from the ground with his wingtip, flying under low bridges and completing loops only several meters from the ground).
 One stunt only Udet performed was successive loops with the last complete after turning off the engine mid air and landing the aircraft in a sideways glide.
 He appeared with Leni Riefenstahl in three films: The White Hell of Pitz Palu (1929), Stürme über dem Mont Blanc (1930), and S.O.S.
 Eisberg (1933).
 Udet's stunt pilot work in films took him to California.
 In the October 1933 issue of New Movie Magazine, there is a photo of Carl Laemmle, Jr.'s party for Udet in Hollywood.
 Laemmle was head of Universal Studios which made SOS Eisberg, a US-German co-production.
 Udet was invited to attend the National Air Races at Cleveland, Ohio.
 In 1935 he played himself in Miracle of Flight (1935; 79 mins.) directed by Heinz Paul.
 His co-star Jürgen Ohlsen, who had previously starred in the extremely popular film Hitlerjunge Quex: Ein Film vom Opfergeist der deutschen Jugend, played a youth who lost his pilot father in World War I and was befriended and encouraged by Udet, his idol.
 In the Berlin 1936 Summer Olympics Udet entered the arts competition literature category with his autobiography, Mein Fliegerleben (My Flying Life) (published 1935).